knative/docs/docs/eventing/brokers/create-broker.md

           namespace: <namespace>
         ```

-        This will create a new Broker of your default broker class and default broker configuration (both defined in the `config-br-defaults` ConfigMap).
+        This creates a new Broker using the default broker class and default broker configuration, both of which are defined in the `config-br-defaults` ConfigMap.

     1. Apply the YAML file: